myquay/michael-mckenna.com/blog/content/post/2016/how-to-import-python-extension-modules-in-azure-functions.md

-+++
-date = "2016-11-03T20:52:32+12:00"
+---
+publishDate: 2016-11-03T20:52:32+12:00
+title: How to import Python extension modules in Azure Functions
-description = "I just needed to quickly run a few Python methods... in Azure" title = "How to import Python extension modules in Azure Functions" url = "/how-to-import-python-extension-modules-in-azure-functions" tags = ["azure", "python", "guide"]
+summary: I just needed to quickly run a few Python methods... in Azure
-+++
+url: /how-to-import-python-extension-modules-in-azure-functions
+tags:
+    - azure
+    - python
+    - guide
+---

 An awesome feature of Azure Functions is its ability to run a wide range of languages,  [C#, F#, Node.js, Python, PHP, batch, bash, Java, or any executable](https://azure.microsoft.com/en-us/documentation/articles/functions-overview/).
 So when I wanted to do a bit of work with the Google Eddystone beacon format it was a natural fit as I just needed to quickly run a few Python methods - [given the example code Google provides is in Python](https://github.com/google/eddystone/tree/master/eddystone-eid).